 B) Modify: Users can access, modify, and delete data.

-C) Access: Users can access the data without making changes or deleting it.
+C) Access: Users can access the data without changing or deleting it.

-D) Access and Modify: Users can access and make changes to the data but cannot delete it.
+D) Access and Modify: Users can access and modify the data but cannot delete it.

 Controlling and monitoring access this way can reduce the cyber supply chain risk management of unauthorized individuals accessing sensitive data.